 A recipe offers a lovely bright and fresh alternative to a corn salsa, which is, of course, wonderful.

 This simple minted pea salsa is a fantastic side for a BBQ, but it is just as good alongside some simply cooked fish, lamb and it is sublime with gammon!

 - 150 g (1 Cup) Garden Peas

 - 1 Tsp Balsamic Vinegar

-- If you are using frozen peas blanch in salted boiling water for a couple of minutes, if using fresh cut that time in half.
+- If you are using frozen peas blanch in salted boiling water for a couple of minutes, if you are using fresh cut that time in half.

-- Immediately refresh the tomato in ice cold water and the skin should peel right off.
+- Immediately refresh the tomato in ice cold water and allow it to sit for 60 seconds.

-- Cut the tomato into a fine dice after removing the seeds and mix with the peas.
+- Cut the flesh into a 3-4mm dice and add to the peas.